loss-landscapes/Loss-Landscapes-Blog/_posts/Jacob_blog_in_progress.md

 with the dimensions and axes of the plot being determined by the specific parameters that are being visualized.
 </br></br>
 Since the loss landscape selects only a slice of the true function space, it is essential to understand the various techniques for slicing as well as heuristics for improving loss landscape reliability and interpretability.
-As seen in the example below, even modifications to the distance to traverse can lead to large, unexpected changes in the loss landscape visualization.
+As seen in the example below, even modifications to the distance to traverse can lead to large, unintuitive changes in the loss landscape visualization.
+Here, we'd expect the loss landscape traversed over a 2x2 traversal grid would encompass an identical 1x1 traversal grid within the graph.
+Unintuitively, we see that changing the size of the traversal grid leads to a new slice and exploration that is substantially smoother.
 </br></br>
 **IMAGEofLOSSchanging**
 </br></br>